Is ‘The Terminator’ a Slasher Movie?

 The T-800 takes a blade to its eye in The Terminator (1984).

-Slasher movie often, but not always, contain gore.
+Slasher movies often, but not always, contain gore.

 What makes a horror movie a slasher movie comes down primarily to the structure of the plot.
 Slasher plots typically consist of: stalk, isolate, kill, repeat.
 Then, after doing that a few times, the final scenes show the survivors confronting the killer and defeating them/it (or not).
 That plot, combined with enough relevant details from the five basic elements listed above, can qualify a movie as a slasher.
 With that in mind, the next section provides many details that suggest The Terminator absolutely is a slasher film.